diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2026-04-23-dunning-kruger-effect.md

 What software engineer wasn't once the naive, just-graduated engineer straight out of college, ready to take on the world?
 I certainly was.

 My bachelor's project was built with Django.
-At the start, I had a loads of confidence.
+At the start, I had a lot of confidence.
 I could build anything.
 Features kept coming in and I kept piling them on.
 Technical debt was growing, but I didn't know better.

 By the end of the semester, the main project file — [`views.py`](https://github.com/diogodanielsoaresferreira/IoTCity/blob/master/Projeto/IoTcity_services/server/server/mainserver/views.py) — had **2,621 lines** (yes, I went back to check).
 That single file contained basically all the business logic of the entire application.
 It was my beautiful big ball of mud.
 Thankfully, no one had the burden of maintaining it for very long.